Music of Ukraine: Ukrainian nationalist movement in music

 During the 19th century, musical nationalism arose in Europe, characterized by an emphasis on national musical elements, and associated with the growth of national consciousness of European peoples.
-A Ukrainian nationalist movement in music appeared during the late 19th century.
-Ukrainian writers, poets, and professional musicians used folklore to arrange folk songs.
+A Ukrainian nationalist movement in music appeared during the late 19th century, in which Ukrainian writers, poets, and professional musicians used folklore to arrange traditional folk songs.
 The opening of the first professional theatres in Kyiv (1803) and Odesa (1810), which staged works on national themes, played an important role in the formation of Ukrainian opera. the first of which was Zaporozhets za Dunayem by Semen Hulak-Artemovsky (1863).

-A key figure in the development of Ukrainian nationalist music during the 19th century was the composer, conductor and pianist Mykola Lysenko, whose compositions include nine operas, and music for piano.
+A key figure in the development of Ukrainian nationalist music was the composer, conductor and pianist Mykola Lysenko.
+His compositions include nine operas, and music for piano.
 He used Ukrainian poetry, including that of the poet Taras Shevchenko.
-In 1904, Lysenko opened the Russian Empire's first Ukrainian music school in Kiev (now the Lysenko State Music and Drama Institute).
+In 1904, Lysenko opened the Russian Empire's first Ukrainian music school in Kyiv (now the Lysenko State Music and Drama Institute).
 He is credited with establishing a classical music tradition that was a blend of folk music and classical music forms.
 Lysenko's work was continued by other composers, including Mykola Leontovych, Kyrylo Stetsenko, Yakiv Stepovy, and Stanyslav Lyudkevych.

-Musical culture in the Ukrainian State (1918)
+20th century

-In the period of the Liberation War numerous Ukrainian artistic groups were created.
-The Government of the Ukrainian State has taken a consistent position in the field of cultural development, including music, as evidenced by the Resolution of the Council of Ministers on the mobilization of literary, scientific, artistic and technical forces of Ukraine.
-In particular, by the decree of Pavel Skoropadsky in 1918, the State Symphony Orchestra of Ukraine, the Ukrainian State Chapel, the First and Second National Choirs were established.
-The Kyiv opera was named the Ukrainian Drama and Opera Theater, and a significant number of world-famous operas have been translated into Ukrainian.
-Also in 1918, the Kobzar Choir was founded, which would later be revived as the State Bandura Chapel.
+In the period of the Ukrainian War of Independence, numerous Ukrainian artistic groups were created.
+The short-lived Ukrainian People's Republic took a consistent position in the field of cultural development, including music.
+In particular, by a decree of Pavlo Skoropadsky in 1918, the State Symphony Orchestra of Ukraine, the Ukrainian State Chapel, and the First and Second National Choirs were established.
+The Kyiv opera was named the Ukrainian Drama and Opera Theatre, and a number of world-famous operas were translated into Ukrainian.
+In 1918, the Kobzar Choir was founded, which would later be revived as the State Bandura Chapel.